giraygi/ecg-timeseries/README.md

 ## Time Series Databases and Data Import

 ### Pinot:
 The pinot_docker directory includes run.sh script that deploys a pinot service published on the 9000 port of localhost.
-The memory and memory-swap options of the container can be configured for better performance as seen in the second line of the script. schema.json (generated with ConvertTimeSeriesData) and table.json (OFFLINE) files in the directory are used to define a table and its respective schema by either swagger documentation or equivalent curl methods of the pinot service.
+The memory and memory-swap options of the container can be configured for better performance as seen in the second line of the script. schema.json (generated with ConvertTimeSeriesData) and table.json (OFFLINE) files in the directory are used to define a table and its respective schema by REST methods (/tables and /schemas using -d flag for schema.json and table.json content) of the pinot service through either swagger documentation or equivalent curl commands.
 Then the partitioned data (by ConvertTimeSeriesData methods) can be ingested piece by piece with the following command:

 curl -X POST -F file=@pinot1.csv -H "Content-Type: multipart/form-data" "http://localhost:9000/ingestFromFile?tableNameWithType=ecg_OFFLINE&batchConfigMapStr=%7B%22inputFormat%22%3A%22csv%22%2C%22recordReader.prop.delimiter%22%3A%22%2C%22%7D"